lmangwana/WebUIPlaywrightJS/README.md

 Configure your `.env` file with the required variables.
 See `.env.example` for the complete template with default values.

-**Note**: Never commit sensitive credentials to version control.
-Use placeholder values in documentation.

 ##  API Architecture

 The API testing framework follows a service-oriented architecture with clear separation of concerns: